Pacific Rim (film): Visual effects

-Industrial Light & Magic was chosen to create the visual effects for Pacific Rim.
-Del Toro hired Oscar winners John Knoll and Hal T. Hickel, both known for their work on the Star Wars prequel trilogy and the Pirates of the Caribbean films.
+Industrial Light & Magic (ILM) was chosen to create the visual effects for Pacific Rim.
+Del Toro hired Academy Award winners John Knoll and Hal T. Hickel, both known for their work on the Star Wars prequel trilogy and the Pirates of the Caribbean films.
 Legacy Effects co-owner Shane Mahan, known for creating the armored suits for Iron Man, was tasked with building the suits, helmets and conn-pods.
-Oscar winner Clay Pinney, known for his work on Independence Day and Star Trek, was also brought on board.
+Academy Award winner Clay Pinney, known for his work on Independence Day and Star Trek, was also brought on board.
 Hybride Technologies, a division of Ubisoft, and Rodeo FX also contributed to the visual effects.

 Del Toro conceived the film as an operatic work:

 That was one of the first words I said to the entire team at ILM.
 I said, "This movie needs to be theatrical, operatic, romantic."
 We used a lot of words not usually associated with high-tech blockbusters ...
 We went for a very, very, very, very saturated color palette for the battle for Hong Kong.
 I kept asking John to tap into his inner Mexican and be able to saturate the greens and the purples and the pinks and the oranges.
 The classic Japanese woodblock print The Great Wave off Kanagawa by Hokusai was a common motif in the ocean battles; Del Toro recalled, "I would say 'Give me a Hokusai wave' ... we use the waves and weather in the movie very operatically."
 The director asked that Knoll not necessarily match the lighting from shot to shot: "It's pretty unorthodox to do that, but I think the results are really beautiful and very artistically free and powerful, not something you would associate with a big sci-fi action movie."
 Del Toro considers the film's digital water its most exciting visual effect: "The water dynamics in this movie are technically beautiful, but also artistically incredibly expressive.
 We agreed on making the water become almost another character.
 We would time the water very precisely.
 I'd say 'Get out of the wave [on this frame].'"

 The film also features extensive miniature effect shots provided by 32TEN Studios, under the supervision of ILM VFX Producer Susan Greenhow and ILM VFX Supervisors John Knoll and Lindy DeQuattro.
 Shot using RED Epic cameras on 3D rigs, the scenes produced by 32TEN involved the creation of a quarter-scale office building interior which was destroyed by the fist of a Jaeger robot which was on a separate pneumatically controlled rig, as well as a sequence which depicted several rows of seats in a soccer stadium being blown apart as a Jaeger lands in the stadium, which was created by using quarter-scale seats blown apart by air cannons.
 Additionally 32TEN provided several practical elements for ILM's compositing team including dust clouds, breaking glass and water effects.